 Ever wonder what the difference is between Riverside (RS) and French Quarter (FQ)?
 Many people do.
 They are both moderate resorts so why the difference with the nightly rate?
 The biggest difference is theme.
-Here's a few other differences to help you choose which one to stay at.
+Here are a few other differences to help you choose which one to stay at.

-Disney's Port Orleans French Quarter gives you the feel like you are in New Orleans's historic French Quarter with cobblestone streets, gas lamps, wrought-iron balconies, fragrant magnolia blossoms and colorful Mardi Gras characters along with jazz music to keep everyone moving.
+Disney's Port Orleans French Quarter gives you the feel like you are in New Orleans historic French Quarter with cobblestone streets, gas lamps, wrought-iron balconies, fragrant magnolia blossoms and colorful Mardi Gras characters along with jazz music to keep everyone moving.
+Click here to see a video of one of the rooms.

 Cons: Less options at the quick service restaurant, no table service dining, less rooms causing an issue to appease the demand.